Valsvirtuals/ProtoGlove/README.md

 - zip tie guides (for multiple size zip ties, with snap-fit module option or not)
 - more tip module sizes and option for mounting LRAs
 - a way to access the buttons on the ESP that are currently blocked by the ESP mount
+- add support for more board like Arduino nano

 ![alt text](https://github.com/Valsvirtuals/ProtoGlove/blob/main/media/parts.png?raw=true)